Board Certified Podiatrists | Expert Foot & Ankle Care

 What is EPAT therapy?

 EPAT Therapy is also known as Extracorporeal Pulse Activation Technology (AKA Extracorporeal pulse activation therapy EPAT) and can successfully address fresh injuries and chronic pain.
-EPAT is also known as ESWT (Extracorporeal shock wave therapy) EPAT Therapy is a highly effective treatment method: high-energy sound waves are introduced into the painful areas of the body.
-It is one of the most advanced and highly effective non-invasive treatment methods cleared by the FDA.
+EPAT is also known as ESWT (Extracorporeal shock wave therapy) EPAT Therapy is a effective treatment method: high-energy sound waves are introduced into the painful areas of the body.
+It is one of the most advanced and effective non-invasive treatment methods cleared by the FDA.
 EPAT therapy is extensively studied and proven to have excellent results for foot & ankle problems.

 • The treatment works by helping to improve the regenerative potential and enhancing blood circulation to regenerate damaged tissue.